 CTAs are components of a website, commercial, or other content that encourage the audience to do a particular action.
 The call to action could include various options, such as joining, subscribing, beginning a free trial, or learning more.
 Your website design should make your CTAs stand out.
 Think about how you’re using color and additional aspects like the backdrop color, surrounding images, and surrounding text to make that happen.
 Square offers a great call-to-action illustration.
 Square employs a single image to demonstrate the ease with which their product may be used and bold typography to demonstrate how unique and forward-thinking their product is.

 The design and development of each website must include search engine optimization (SEO).
 It is simpler for visitors to find your Atlanta web design online when it has strong SEO.
 Additionally, it will enable your website to rank higher in Google’s search results.
-Great SEO design considers everything, including the titles of images, the information on the actual page, and how pages are labeled.
-Not only should SEO for desktop be considered, but SEO for mobile as well.
+Great SEO design takes into account everything, like the titles of images, the information on the page itself, and how the pages are named.
+SEO for mobile should be considered in addition to SEO for desktop.
 How well a website performs in Google results now considers its mobile-friendliness.

 Your website’s responsiveness is crucial, as we’ve already covered.
-We’re stressing again how crucial it is to design your website to be mobile-friendly, as 59% of organic search engine visitors in 2021 came from mobile devices.
+We’re stressing again how crucial it is to design your website to be mobile-friendly, as 59% of organic search engine visitors in 2021 will come from mobile devices.
 To do so, some items that might clog up smaller screens or adversely affect load times may need to be changed or eliminated.
-Compare the homepage of Etsy on desktop and mobile for an illustration of one of the best impressive web designs.
+Compare the homepage of Etsy on a desktop computer and on a mobile phone to see an example of one of the best web designs.
 A navbar with categories is visible on the desktop.

 Your website’s appearance and user experience won’t appeal to everyone because web design is subjective.
-88% of website visitors are less inclined to return to a website after a hostile encounter, according to Amazon Web Services.
+Amazon Web Services says that after a bad experience on a website, 88% of visitors are less likely to go back.
 How could you possibly blame them?
 Indeed, we’ve all been there.
 So start caring more as a final piece of usability/UX advice!
 Consider your visitors as you would if they were in your shoes (or, more precisely, their browser windows), and keep them in mind as you design.